codeinsightsorg/codeinsights/README.md

 ## About The Project

+CodeInsights analyzes your repository and extracts insights about your code.

-CodeInsightsJS aims to help developers overcome the challenge of not being able to gain a high-level overview of their projects.
-This is particularly useful for large projects consisting of thousands of files, where it can be difficult to identify specific problematic areas, detect anomalies in the code, or obtain a macroscopic understanding of the project. identify specific problematic areas, detect anomalies in the code, or obtain a macroscopic understanding of the project.
+The goal of the project is to help developers overcome the challenge of not being able to gain a high-level overview of their codebase.

+This is useful for any project, but particularly useful for large projects consisting of thousands of files, where it can be difficult to identify specific problematic areas, detect anomalies in the code, or obtain a macroscopic understanding of the codebase health.

 ### Features